xBis7/RateMio/README.md

 $ npm install
 ```

-you might have to install npm locally, repeat the above command inside `/frontend`
+You might have to install npm locally, repeat the above command inside `/frontend`

 * run client
 ```